 Workers’ Comp Benefits

-In general, benefits from workers’ compensation are tax-free.
-They’re not reduced by tax with holdings.
-However, if you are receiving both workers’ comp and Social Security benefits for disability, you may end up having to pay some taxes.
-In most cases, workers’ comp reduces the amount of SSDI you can receive, if the combined award is greater than 80% of the average current earnings were before you got hurt.
+In general, benefits from workers’ compensation are tax-free meaning they’re not not subject to withholdings.
+However, if you are receiving both workers’ comp and Social Security disability insurance (SSDI) benefits for disability, you may end up having to pay some taxes.
+In most cases, workers’ comp reduces the amount of SSDI you can receive if the combined award is greater than 80% of the average current earnings before you got hurt.

 If your SSDI benefits are offset, the amount by which SSDI is lowered is taxable.
 For example, let’s say you are getting $1,125 in SSDI, as well as $575 in worker’s compensation.
 If your average current earnings were over $2,125 per month, your SSDI is offset by worker’s comp.
 The amount by which it is reduced is subject to tax.